PostHog/posthog.com/contents/blog/planning-a-company-offsite.md

 We give employees [social and co-working budgets](/handbook/people/benefits) to encourage meetups and in-person onboarding.
 But the main way we facilitate in-person collaboration is [through offsites](/handbook/company/offsites) – small team offsites for focused work, and one all-company offsite per year for high-level strategic planning and cross-team interaction.

 In large companies, offsite planning is centralized within the People or Operations teams, but this isn’t possible in many early-stage startups.
-This guide is all about how to plan a killer offsite in just eight weeks – including a few tips and tricks I’ve learned over a decade of organizing team retreats.
+This guide is for those small to medium startups who need a little help, and includes a few tips and tricks I’ve learned over a decade of organizing team retreats.

 > Grace McKenzie is the Operations Manager at PostHog, where she tackles any and all back office projects that help build the scaffolding we need as our company scales.
 In her spare time, you can find her on the rugby pitch playing flanker or at her local billiards hall practicing her 8-ball breaks.